MicrosoftDocs/sql-docs/docs/relational-databases/data-tier-applications/import-a-bacpac-file-to-create-a-new-user-database.md

  **For a local instance of SQL Server:**

--   **New database name** – Provide a name for the imported database.
+-   **New database name** - Provide a name for the imported database.

--   **Data file path** – Provide a local directory for data files.
-Click **Browse…** to navigate the local computer, or specify the path in the space provided.
+-   **Data file path** - Provide a local directory for data files.
+Click **Browse...** to navigate the local computer, or specify the path in the space provided.

--   **Log file path** – Provide a local directory for log files.
-Click **Browse…** to navigate the local computer, or specify the path in the space provided.
+-   **Log file path** - Provide a local directory for log files.
+Click **Browse...** to navigate the local computer, or specify the path in the space provided.

  To continue, click **Next**.